- Many projects require more than one permit. To determine which permits you need for your project, contact Minneapolis 311.

 - Conversion of basement to habitable space or sleeping quarters

-- Conversion of single family homes to multiple dwelling units
+- Conversion to three or four dwelling units

 - Increase/decrease in the number of dwelling units

 - Remodeling/demolition of interiors

 - Demolition of buildings including garages over 1,000 square feet in floor area

 - above list covers most common building projects, if your project is not listed call (612) 673-3000 for more information.

 As an owner of a property, you can apply for a building permit for work that you intend to do yourself.
 You do not need a license but you will be required to show a valid photo id.

 As an owner of property you must hold a valid State of Minnesota Residential Building Contractor License or Residential Remodeler License if you build or improve more than one property within any 24-month period.

 - Residential Building Contractor License